American game show winnings records

 Beginning with the first five-figure and six-figure game show jackpots in the mid-1950s, a succession of contestants on various quiz shows of the era each set records.
 Teddy Nadler of The $64,000 Challenge, the highest-scoring contestant of the 1950s era, was not surpassed until 1980, when Thom McKee won $312,700 on Tic-Tac-Dough.
 Between 1999 and 2001, during a brief boom in high-stakes game shows, the record was broken six times.
 Both the 1955–1958 and 1999–2001 eras of rapidly set and broken records were driven primarily by one-upmanship between the networks each trying to secure bragging rights and ratings by inflating their prize offerings, rather than the merits of the contestants themselves.
 American daytime television has historically had smaller prize budgets for game shows that air in that daypart.

 As of March 2025, the top second through fourth winners in American game show history all earned the majority of their winnings from the quiz show Jeopardy!, which has aired since 1984 and has had no hard earnings limit since 2003.
 Ken Jennings is the second highest-earning American game show contestant of all time, having accumulated a total of $5,796,214 as of July 2025.
 Jennings took his record back from Brad Rutter as the highest-earning contestant (a record Rutter had held since 2014) by virtue of his victory on January 14, 2020, in the Jeopardy!
 The Greatest of All Time tournament.

-On March 25, 2025, David Genat, an Australian model and television personality, surpassed both Jennings and Rutter and became the highest-earning contestant on a single American game show, after winning $5,800,000 on the second season finale of Deal or No Deal Island.
-Therefore, even if Jennings or Rutter surpass Genat's amount in the future, Genat still holds the record for highest amount won in one appearance, as his $5,800,000 win occurred in one night, while Jennings and Rutter's total amounts have accumulated over the course of twenty years.
+On March 25, 2025, David Genat, an Australian model and television personality, surpassed both Jennings and Rutter and became the highest-earning contestant on a single American game show, after winning $5,800,000 on the second-season finale of Deal or No Deal Island.
+Deal or No Deal Island is a hybrid format combining the existing game Deal or No Deal with an elimination reality competition.